CinnamonRolls1/daa-project/HOR/README.md

 It returns `True` if param doesnt belongs to List `S`.

 `def hor_algorithm():`
-  It's the binding fucntion which runs the overall algoirithm.
+  It's the binding function which runs the overall algoirithm.
 It resets `self.M` and calls  `generate assignments` and calls `select_update assignments`.
 The algorithm loop terminate when `self.S` gets filled with `self.k` no of candidate events.